 Why I started this site:

 I think a lot about the infrastructure that is needed to support creative work in the arts.
-Some of that thinking led to and subsequently derives from my work in arts entrepreneurship education and is given voice in both scholarly articles and my occasional contributions to the entrepreneurthearts.com blog.
+Some of that thinking led to and subsequently derives from my work in arts entrepreneurship education and is given voice in both scholarly articles and blog posts.
 But entrepreneurial skills and an enterprising mindset are just a part of the infrastructure one needs to sustain creative work.
 So, I’m launching this site on New Year’s Eve to enter a dialogue with you on a range of topics related to creative infrastructure – personal infrastructure, organizational infrastructure, economic infrastructure, and sometimes even physical infrastructure.
-I’ll still be an occasional contributor to entrepreneurthearts, but here I’m as likely to discuss arts entrepreneurship as any of these related topics:
+I am as likely to discuss arts entrepreneurship as any of these related topics:

 - Arts policy

 - Culture and democracy